nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 Printing the network as a tree of subnets is no longer possible.
-The ``PrintNetwork()`` function has been replaced with ``PrintNodes()``, which prints GID ranges and model names of the nodes in the network.
+The ``PrintNetwork()`` function has been replaced with ``PrintNodes()``, which prints node ID ranges and model names of the nodes in the network.

   +---------------------------------------------+---------------------------------------+
   | NEST 2.x                                    | NEST 3.0                              |